sunspai1/Microsoft-apps-with-data-AI/Hands-on lab/HOL step-by step - Innovate and modernize apps with Data and AI.md

     ![Rename the Notebook to Write Cosmos Changes to SQL Pool.](media/azure-synapse-develop-cosmos-name.png 'Write Cosmos Changes to SQL Pool')

 11. In the notebook toolbar, change the language to **Spark (Scala)**.
 [The Azure Synapse Apache Spark connector to Synapse SQL connector currently only supports Scala](https://docs.microsoft.com/azure/synapse-analytics/spark/synapse-spark-sql-pool-import-export), so the default language of PySpark will not work.
+Also ensure that the notebook is attached to the `modernizeapp` Spark cluster.

     ![Change the notebook language to Scala.](media/azure-synapse-develop-cosmos-language.png 'Spark (Scala)')

-12. In the main section, select **{ } Add Code** and paste in the following code to retrieve data from the `telemetry` container and select only the necessary column, then parse the JSON event data for key measures.
+12. In the main section, paste in the following code to retrieve data from the `telemetry` container and select only the necessary column, then parse the JSON event data for key measures.

     ```scala
     // Load telemetry data